 • This is a fun challenge that can be done often at the end of the inquiry to have the students make a change in their own school!
-Students come together in partners or small groups and come up with a plan that will make the school "greener" by using ideas from this action toolkit.
-Have the students present their ideas to the principal/superintendent/custodians or any other stakeholders.
+Students come together in partners or small groups and come up with a plan to make the school "greener" by using ideas from this action toolkit.
+Have the students present their ideas to the principal/superintendent/custodians.